-- (a) The members of the Federal Council are: - (i) the President; - (ii) the Vice President; - (iii) two other Directors appointed by the members of the Board; - (iv) one representative from each State or Territory AMA appointed in accordance with clause 28.3; - (v) three Ordinary Members elected in accordance with clause 28.4; - (vi) one representative from each Specialty Group (other than General Practitioners) and Practice Group elected in accordance with clause 28.5; - (vii) a representative of AMSA nominated in accordance with clause 28.6; - (viii) a representative of Australia's Indigenous medical practitioners nominated by AIDA in accordance with clause 28.7; - (ix) an additional General Practitioner appointed by the Federal Council in accordance with clause 28.8; - (x) an additional Doctor in Training appointed by the Federal Council in accordance with clause 28.8; - (xi) an additional Rural Doctor appointed by the Federal Council in accordance with clause 28.8; and - (xii) an independent appointee appointed by the Federal Council in accordance with clause 28.9. - (b) Each member of Federal Council other than the AMSA representative and the independent appointee must be an Ordinary Member.
-The AMSA representative must be a Medical Student Associate Member. - (c) A member of the Federal Council will be ineligible for reappointment after serving three consecutive terms in office in the same representative role, exclusive of any membership of the Federal Council as a result of being a member of the Board.
+- (a) The members of the Federal Council are the Chair of Federal Council (appointed in accordance with the by laws) plus: - (i) the President; - (ii) the Vice President; - (iii) two other Directors appointed by the members of the Board; - (iv) one representative from each State or Territory AMA appointed in accordance with clause 28.3; - (v) three Ordinary Members elected in accordance with clause 28.4; - (vi) one representative from each Specialty Group (other than General Practitioners) and Practice Group elected in accordance with clause 28.5; - (vii) a representative of AMSA nominated in accordance with clause 28.6; - (viii) a representative of Australia's Indigenous medical practitioners nominated by AIDA in accordance with clause 28.7; - (ix) an additional General Practitioner appointed by the Federal Council in accordance with clause 28.8; - (x) an additional Doctor in Training appointed by the Federal Council in accordance with clause 28.8; - (xi) an additional Rural Doctor appointed by the Federal Council in accordance with clause 28.8; and - (xii) an independent appointee appointed by the Federal Council in accordance with clause 28.9. - (b) Each member of Federal Council other than the AMSA representative and the independent appointee must be an Ordinary Member.
+The AMSA representative must be a Medical Student Associate Member.

+(c) A member of the Federal Council will be ineligible for reappointment after serving three consecutive terms in office in the same representative role, exclusive of any membership of the Federal Council:

+(i) as a result of being a member of the Board; or